riquiofficial/taylor_hopkinson_challenge/readme.md

 ## Technologies

 The entire back end was built with Python, Django and Django Rest Framework.
-The front was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using the latest version of NodeJS.
+The front was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using NodeJS.

 ## Dependencies